-- + What do you hope to get out of this conversation?
-What is your motivation behind it? - + Is the conversation to let them know how you are feeling, or give them space to talk? - Who are you having the conversation with?
-You may need to consider a different tone and approach depending on the person and the topic. - Can you understand their point of view or experience?
-Or is this something you need to learn about?
-Do you need to spend some time educating yourself and thinking about this first? - + Are you both in a safe space to have this conversation, emotionally and physically? - Do you have enough time to have this conversation properly?
+- What do you hope to get out of this conversation?
+What is your motivation behind it? - + Is the conversation to let them know how you are feeling, or give them space to talk? - + approach depending on the person and the topic. - Can you understand their point of view or experience?
+Or is this something you need to + first? - Are you both in a safe space to have this conversation, emotionally and physically? + - Do you have enough time to have this conversation properly? +